My workshops and masterclasses — hosted both in person

 Around this same time I was contacted by Microsoft in Singapore and asked to provide to their Asia-Pacific staff working from home a remote talk about harnessing and inspiring creativity along with a mobile photography workshop.
 A colleague from Microsoft’s London office joined our discussion and asked me to deliver the same session for some of his colleagues in the UK.

 These experiences delivering online creativity talks, mobile photography classes and immersive instructional storytelling workshops for private clubs and corporations within the region and around the world has been a pivot that I didn’t expect.
 But it has provided me a platform in which to meet fellow photography enthusiasts while engaging partners’ staff and customers in creative conversations, cascading and mastering a skill with them and encouraging “armchair adventure” during this unprecedented global environment.
-Following are brief overviews of the custom discussions and courses I have created and am currently delivering remotely to partners internationally.
+Following are brief overviews of the custom discussions and courses I have created and am currently delivering remotely to private club and corporate partners internationally.

 Using my journey as a photographer as the basis for this presentation —

 from my business education in Canada, to my decade working in marketing and branding for Coca-Cola and American Express in Asia, to my life-changing decision to leave the corporate world and follow my creative passions as a photographer for the past 15+ years — this 45-minute discussion explores how to harness and inspire creativity in our everyday lives through four key insights that I have learned and adapted into both my personal and professional life…